GradeSaver(tm) ClassicNotes Woyzeck

 Germany and move to the Lake District

-Wordsworth, Dorothy and Coleridge travelled to Germany in the autumn of 1798.
-While Coleridge was intellectually stimulated by the trip, its main effect on Wordsworth was to produce homesickness.[7]
-During the harsh winter of 1798–99, Wordsworth lived with Dorothy in Goslar, and, despite extreme stress and loneliness, he began work on an autobiographical piece later titled The Prelude.
-He wrote a number of famous poems, including "The Lucy poems".
-He and his sister moved back to England, now to Dove Cottage in Grasmere in the Lake District, and this time with fellow poet Robert Southey nearby.
-Wordsworth, Coleridge and Southey came to be known as the "Lake Poets".[12]
-Through this period, many of his poems revolve around themes of death, endurance, separation and grief.
+Wordsworth, Dorothy, and Coleridge travelled to Germany in the autumn of 1798.
+While Coleridge was intellectually stimulated by the journey, its main effect on Wordsworth was to produce homesickness.[8]
+During the harsh winter of 1798–99 Wordsworth lived with Dorothy in Goslar, and, despite extreme stress and loneliness, began work on the autobiographical piece that was later titled The Prelude.
+He wrote a number of other famous poems in Goslar, including "The Lucy poems".
+In the Autumn of 1799, Wordsworth and his sister returned to England and visited the Hutchinson family at Sockburn.
+When Coleridge arrived back in England he travelled to the North with their publisher Joseph Cottle to meet Wordsworth and undertake a proposed tour of the Lake District.
+This was the immediate cause of the brother and sister's settling at Dove Cottage in Grasmere in the Lake District, this time with another poet, Robert Southey, nearby.
+Wordsworth, Coleridge and Southey came to be known as the "Lake Poets".[19]
+Throughout this period many of Wordsworth's poems revolved around themes of death, endurance, separation and grief.